Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics

-Therefore, H.4 is satisfied.
-Now, we fix $\delta < {1 \over c^\chi_s}$, where $s$ is the positive parameter defined by~\eqref{HMD} and $c^\chi_s$ is the constant in Lemma \ref{homoeqlemmaMD}.
-Furthermore, we choose $\zeta$ depending on $\delta$ in such a way that

-for a suitable constant $C$ depending on $n+m$.
-This hypothesis is crucial if we want to define a right-inverse of $\mathcal{F}$.
+\textit{H.3.
+Existence of a right-inverse of loss 1}: In this part, we prove the existence of a right inverse for the differential $D_v \mathcal{F}_{m, \bar m}$.
+First, let $C_1$ and $C_2$ be the positive constant defined by~\eqref{f1} and Lemma \ref{phiMDfineGamma}, respectively.
+We stress that $C_1$ and $C_2$ are explicit and depend only on $n+m$.
+Furthermore, let $c^\chi_\sigma$ the constant introduced in Lemma \ref{homoeqlemmaMD}.
+We consider the positive parameter $0 \le \delta <1$ in~\eqref{HMD}.
+We fix $\delta$ in such a way that

+where $s$ is the positive parameter defined by~\eqref{HMD}.
+Let $\rho$ be the parameter in~\eqref{HMD} and $K_\rho$ be the constant defined by~\eqref{GammaEst}.
+We stress that $K_\rho$ is explicit and only depends on $\rho$ and $n+m$.
+We choose $0 < \zeta < 1$ small enough with respect to $\delta$, $\Upsilon$, $\rho$ and $s$ such that

+We point out that~\eqref{zeta} is a necessary condition in order to prove the existence of a right inverse for $D_v \mathcal{F}_{m, \bar m}$.
+We will also use~\eqref{zeta} in the proof of Lemma \ref{LagrBDLemma}.
+On the other hand,~\eqref{zeta2} is a necessary condition to prove~\eqref{StimevGamma}.
+To avoid confusion, we prefer to fix the parameters $\delta$ and $\zeta$ at this stage of the proof.